 20:00 - 22:30

-Alistair Griffin is a UK singer songwriter known for writing tracks that are synonymous with sport.
-Featured by global media organisations, Alistair's anthemic music is used extensively to soundtrack major sporting events including Formula 1, Wimbledon, the FA Cup, the British Open and the Tour de France.
+Since those early days, Alistair has proven himself as a singer songwriter known for writing tracks that are synonymous with sport.
+Featured by global media organisations, Alistair's anthemic music is used extensively to soundtrack major sporting events including Formula 1, Wimbledon, the FA Cup, the British Open and most famously, the Tour de France.

 Alistair's proudest moment arrived as the Tour de France came to Yorkshire in 2014 as he penned and performed the Official Anthem for Yorkshire's Grand Depart alongside Kimberley Walsh.
 'The Road' perfectly sound tracked the epic cycle ride as Yorkshire was showcased to the world.